 Executive Administrative Board, which will have the responsibility of the day to day operations, ensure that the organization of the activities related to the funded projects have the necessary quality, etc.

 RCH Director – Senior Researcher: Dr. Despoina Valatsou

 Dr. Despoina Valatsou was born in 1975 in Athens, Greece.
 She has studied History and Archaeology with a specialization in History (first degree, 1998) at the University of Athens, and Digital Media (Master of Arts, 2000) at the University of Sussex (UK).
 She holds a PhD in History (2014) from the University of Athens.
 Her PhD thesis is entitled “The emergence of new sites of memory on the Internet”.
 Her academic interests involve Digital Humanities, Digital History, Crowdsourcing and Public History, Memory Studies.
 She has participated as a historian-researcher in many research projects of the Historical Archives of the University of Athens.
 Despoina is an Adjunct Lecturer of Digital Humanities at the Department of Theory and History of Art of the Athens School of Fine Arts, where she is also conducts postdoctoral research on “Digital Public History and Historical Culture: Designing an Original and Innovative Crowdsourcing Project for 1821”.
 She speaks English and French.

 Athena Bozika was born in 1993 in Athens, Greece.
-She studied Art Theory and History at the Athens School of Fine Arts.
-She is currently a graduate student of Political Science and Sociology at the Department of Political Science and Public Administration of the National and Kapodistrian University of Athens.
+She studied Art Theory and History at the Athens School of Fine Arts and Political Science and Sociology at the Department of Political Science and Public Administration of the National and Kapodistrian University of Athens.
 She also works as a researcher in the Research Project “1821 Digital Archive” and coordinates the digital publishing program.
 She speaks English, Italian and French.